 The true hernia: no or very little back pain + severe leg pain, and

 possibly in very rare, extreme cases loss of bladder control.

-Almost invariably this situation occurs only by NEGLECT.
-That may be on the patient's part (your part?), his doctor's fault, and yes, even your chiropractor's fault.
+Almost invariably this situation occurs only by neglect.
+That may be on the patient's part, his doctor's fault, and yes, even your chiropractor's poor management of your condition.

-Sometimes, misfortune intervenes.
-A shower of sneezes, a slip on a lettuce leaf ... but usually, IT'S NEGLECT!
-The result?
-Leg pain sciatica ...
+Sometimes, it was just that misfortune intervened; a shower of sneezes, a slip on a lettuce leaf but usually, it's neglect

 These slipped disc rules may just save your bacon if you have severe lower back pain, particularly if it radiates into your leg.
 Never underestimate how a herniated disk, neglected, can ruin your life.
 Really, I mean it.
 Take it seriously, go for treatment, get into a lower back and leg pain exercises program and sit less.

 Eat plenty of roughage if you have leg pain sciatica, or if